New notions of simultaneous diagonalizability of quadratic forms with applications to QCQPs: Introduction

-The SDC property has attracted significant interest in recent years in the context of solving specific classes of quadratically constrained quadratic programs (QCQPs) and their relaxations~\cite{jiang2016simultaneous,wang2021tightness,nguyen2020simultaneous,le2020equivalent,zhou2019simultaneous,zhou2020simultaneous,luo2020effective}.
-We will refer to QCQPs in which the involved quadratic forms are SDC as \textit{diagonalizable QCQPs}.
-While such diagonalizable QCQPs are not easier to solve in any broad complexity-theoretic sense (indeed, binary integer programs can be cast naturally as QCQPs even only using \emph{diagonal} quadratic constraints), they do benefit from a number of advantages over more general QCQPs: It is well known that the standard Shor semidefinite program (SDP) relaxation of a diagonalizable QCQP is equivalent to a second order cone program \cite{wang2021tightness}.
-Consequently, the standard SDP relaxation can be computed substantially faster for diagonalizable QCQPs than for arbitrary QCQPs.
-This idea has been used effectively to build cheap convex relaxations within branch-and-bound frameworks \cite{zhou2019simultaneous,zhou2020simultaneous}; see also \cite{luo2020effective} for an application to portfolio optimization.
-Additionally, qualitative properties of the standard SDP relaxation are often easier to analyze in the context of diagonalizable QCQPs.
-For example, a long line of work has investigated when the SDP relaxations of certain diagonalizable QCQPs are \textit{exact} (for various definitions of exact) and have given sufficient conditions for these properties~\cite{ben1996hidden,ben2014hidden,jiang2016simultaneous,burer2019exact,ho2017second,locatelli2016exactness,hsia2013trust,jeyakumar2014trust,wang2020generalized}.
-Often, such arguments rely on conditions (such as convexity\footnote{The convexity of the quadratic image is sometimes referred to as ``hidden convexity.''} or polyhedrality) of the quadratic image~\cite{polyak1998convexity} or the set of convex Lagrange multipliers~\cite{wang2021tightness}.
+\item Additionally, qualitative properties of the standard SDP relaxation are often easier to analyze in the context of diagonal QCQPs.
+For example, a long line of work has investigated when the SDP relaxations of certain diagonal QCQPs are \textit{exact} (for various definitions of exact) and have given sufficient conditions for these properties~\cite{ben1996hidden,ben2014hidden,jiang2016simultaneous,burer2019exact,ho2017second,locatelli2016exactness,hsia2013trust,jeyakumar2014trust,wang2020generalized,blekherman2024aggregations}. {For instance, Blekherman et al. \cite{blekherman2024aggregations} established in Theorem 2.12 that the convex hull of a set defined by a particular class of diagonal quadratic inequalities can be described using finitely many convex quadratic inequalities.
+In general, such arguments often rely} on conditions (such as convexity\footnote{The convexity of the quadratic image is sometimes referred to as ``hidden convexity.''} or polyhedrality) of the quadratic image~\cite{polyak1998convexity} or the set of convex Lagrange multipliers~\cite{wang2021tightness}.
 In this context, the SDC property ensures that both of these sets are polyhedral.
-While such conditions have been generalized beyond only diagonalizable QCQPs, the sufficient conditions often become much more difficult to verify~\cite{wang2021tightness,wang2020geometric}.
+While such conditions have been generalized beyond only diagonal or diagonalizable QCQPs, the sufficient conditions often become much more difficult to verify~\cite{wang2021tightness,wang2020geometric}.

-Besides its implications in the context of QCQPs, the SDC property also finds applications in areas such as signal processing, multivariate statistics, medical imaging analysis, and genetics; see \cite{bustamante2020solving,vollgraf2006quadratic} and references therein.

-In this paper, we take a step towards increasing the applicability of the important consequences of the SDC property by investigating two weaker notions of simultaneous diagonalizability of quadratic forms, which we will refer to as \emph{almost SDC} (ASDC) and \emph{$d$-restricted SDC} ($d$-RSDC).